UMDHackers/phytonProjects/README.md

-# phytonProjects
+# phythonProjects (phython 3)
 ### A few projects I am working on
-1. phyton alarm clock with beepin
+1. phython alarm clock with beepin feature